 Is WordPress Really Free?

 WordPress.com and WordPress.org both offer free options.
 While WordPress.com is ideal for those looking to set up a simple or experimental website, WordPress.org, paired with a good hosting service, is the way to go for those looking to monetise their website.
+If you want a beginner-friendly guide to using WordPress, the book WordPress in Easy Steps is a great place to start.

 Once you set your first website up with WordPress, check out this article to learn everything there is to know about navigating the dashboard!